EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore.profile.md

 # Introduction

 This specification defines the `coap_edhoc_oscore` profile of the ACE framework {{I-D.ietf-ace-oauth-authz}}.
-In this profile the client (C) can access protected resources hosted at the resource server (RS) with the use of an access token issued by a trusted authorization server (AS) which associates access rights to a public key of C.
+In this profile the client (C) can access protected resources hosted at the resource server (RS) with the use of an access token issued by a trusted authorization server (AS) which associates access rights to a authentication credential of C.
+The authentication credential can be a raw public key of C, e.g., encoded as a CWT Claims Set (CCS, {{RFC8392}}), or a public key certificate, e.g. encoded as an X.509 certificate or CBOR encoded X.509 certificate (C509, {{draft-ietf-cose-cbor-encoded-cert}}), or other data structure containing or uniquely referencing the public key of C.

 C and RS use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect the communication, like in the `coap_oscore` profile of ACE {{I-D.ietf-ace-oscore-profile}}.
-But the access rights in this profile are associated to a public key of C, instead of a symmetric key, and uses Ephemeral Diffie-Hellman Over COSE (EDHOC) to prove possession of the corresponding private key.
+But instead of associating the access rights to a symmetric key of C, as in the `coap_oscore` profile, the access rights in this profile are associated to an authentication credential of C, and uses Ephemeral Diffie-Hellman Over COSE (EDHOC) to prove possession of the corresponding private key, and derive a symmetric key.

+C provides the access token to RS (different options are possible) and they run the EDHOC protocol for mutual authentication.
+In this process C and RS need to access each other's credentials, which may be provided through EDHOC or by other means.
-C provides the access token to RS (different options are possible) and they run the EDHOC protocol.
-The RS needs to match the public key associated to the access token against the public key of the credential used by the other endpoint.
+RS further needs to match the authentication credential associated to the access token against the authentication credential used by the other endpoint.
-If relevant verifications are successful, the RS concludes that the other endpoint has the associated access rights, and derives the corresponding OSCORE security context.
+If relevant verifications are successful, RS concludes that the other endpoint has the associated access rights, and derives the corresponding OSCORE security context.
-The processing of requests for specific protected resources is identical to the OSCORE profile {{I-D.ietf-ace-oscore-profile}}.
+The processing of requests for specific protected resources is identical to the `coap_oscore` profile.

-As recommended in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}, this specification uses CBOR Web Tokens (CWT) to convey claims within an access token issued by the server.
+As recommended in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}, this specification uses CBOR Web Tokens (CWT) to convey claims within an access token issued by the AS.

+Marco's comments:

+   * New "CWT Confirmation Methods" are registered (e.g., "x5t", "xchain", ..."), basically to cover the types of ID_CRED_X supported in EDHOC.

+   * The Client receives the Token Response from the AS, and takes the value of 'rs_cnf' as ID_CRED_R.
+   Depending on the specific type of 'rs_cnf', the RS' authentication credential here can be pointed by reference or transported by value (what is possible and most efficient to do).

+   * The RS receives the Token from the Client, and takes the value of the 'cnf' claim as ID_CRED_I.
+   Depending on the specific type of 'cnf', the Client's authentication credential here can be pointed by reference or transported by value (what is possible and most efficient to do).

 ## Terminology